ArkapratimDas0707/Retail_Sales_Analytics/README.md

 Trial Impact Assessment: Analyzes sales data to determine the effectiveness of the new store layout.

-Interactive Dashboard: Provides real-time visualization of key performance indicators.
+Interactive Dashboard: Provides visualization of key performance indicators.

 Statistical Modeling: Employs control store comparisons and machine learning techniques to validate findings.